ZurielBoateng/super-makarios/README.md

 # Super Makarios

+PWA made with Claude code, feel free to use it as a template for other personal libraries link to Super Makarios: https://super-makarios.zab777.workers.dev/#/

 A installable reading app (PWA) for your church's books: bookshelves, a built-in EPUB reader with light/dark/sepia themes, bookmarking, reading progress, and offline downloads — plus an admin screen for adding and